-Boundaries of the other city-centre conservation areas
+Boundaries of the other City-centre Conservation Areas

 Several other conservation areas in Cardiff city centre demonstrate the impressive changes made to conservation area boundaries.
-The boundary changes to Windsor Place Conservation Area come as the came first example (Figure 6).
-In 1988, the conservation group recommended the extension of the south boundary of the area to protect some buildings from redevelopment in Queen Street, which became the focus of development plans (Morgan, 1991; Hooper & Punter, 2007), and where a regional commercial attraction was proposed.
+The boundary changes to Windsor Place Conservation Area came first (Figure 6).
+In 1988, CACG recommended the extension of the south boundary of the area to protect some buildings from redevelopment in Queen Street, which became the focus of development plans (Morgan, 1991; Hooper & Punter, 2007), and where a regional commercial attraction was proposed.
 PDC accepted this suggestion and resolved to extend Windsor Place to include area around the Park Hotel, which had been listed in 1974.
 In 1992, when the Queen Street redevelopment had been completed, the Queen Street protection buffer was removed and incorporated into the new Queen Street conservation area.